-Donald Trump has decided to keep active the mechanism that suspends the sanctions to Iran for its nuclear program, something on which the president of the US must pronounce itself every 120 days by legal imperative.
+Donald Trump has decided to keep active the mechanism that suspends the sanctions to Iran for its nuclear program, something on which the president of the US must pronounce itself every 120 days by the legal imperative.

-“Today, I keep the application of certain nuclear sanctions suspended, but only in order to get our European allies to agree to fix the terrible defects of the nuclear agreement with Iran, this is a last chance,” Trump warned in an extensive statement.
+“Today, I keep the application of certain nuclear sanctions suspended, but only in order to get our European allies to agree to fix the terrible defects of the nuclear agreement with Iran, this is the last chance,” Trump warned in an extensive statement.

 Trump had already threatened last October to withdraw from the nuclear agreement with Iran if their “shortcomings” were not corrected, either through negotiations with other signatory countries or unilaterally, through legislation of the US Congress.

 Now Trump has promised that he will not remain in the pact if his European allies do not give in to his demands; what it hopes to obtain is a “supplementary agreement” to the one signed in 2015, which would only compromise the United States and some “prominent” nations of Europe, which it has not identified.

 Three European countries (France, Germany and the United Kingdom) are part of the agreement signed in 2015 with Iran, which was also signed by the United States, Russia, and China.
 In addition, the European Union (EU) played an active role in the negotiations and the promotion of the pact.

 What Trump wants, as a White House source explained to EFE, is that they commit themselves to “impose new multilateral sanctions if Iran develops or tests ballistic missiles, impedes inspections (of its nuclear facilities) or makes progress toward achieving of a nuclear weapon. ”